tryjumping/dose-response/design.md

 ### Depression

-Kills instantly, 2 action points.

 Glyph: `D`
+Hit effect: Death
+Has two action points.

 ### Hunger

-Low damage, fast, folows/swarms player.

 Glyph: `h`
-Strength: 25
+Hit effect: State of Mind drain
+Move in packs like wild wolfs.
+One can summon the others in the vicinity and they surround the player.

 ### Anxiety

 Glyph: `a`
-Strength: 15

-Drains 1 Will point.
+Hit effect: Drains 1 Will point.

+### Voices
+Glyph: `v`
+Hit effect: Stun and disappear

+### Shadows
+Glyph: `S`
+Hit effect: Panic and disappear